J-Tanzanite/Little-Anti-Cheat/README.md

  - Russian (by an awesome person c:).
  - Czech (by an awesome person <3).
  - Brazilian Portuguese by SheepyChris (https://github.com/SheepyChris) and Tiagoquix (https://github.com/Tiagoquix).
- - German (by a humble nice German c:).
+ - German (by two humble nice Germans c:).
  - Spanish (by ALEJANDRO ^-^).
  - Ukrainian (by panikajo ;D).
  - Polish (by https://github.com/qawery-just-sad).